Today is the last day of school in Miami. This teacher says goodbye after 45 years

 “Don’t ask her to repeat herself, listen the first time!” a student wrote in 2008.
 “All I’m suggesting is you will love it when you’re sitting in this seat and have Ms. Carpenter.”

-Carpenter’s fifth-graders at Miami Shores Elementary won’t be doing that Thursday, the last day of school for Miami-Dade County Public Schools, because they don’t know who will teach next year’s class.
+Carpenter’s fifth-graders at Miami Shores Elementary didn’t do that Thursday, the last day of school for Miami-Dade County Public Schools, because they don’t know who will teach next year’s class.

 Some teachers pine, even fantasize, for the day they retire, let alone for the last day of school.
 But not Carpenter.
-She would’ve kept teaching if it wasn’t for the state’s retirement program.
+She would’ve kept teaching if it weren’t for the state’s retirement program.

 “Kids are fresh,” she says.
 “They keep me fresh.
 It’s a joy to teach. it’s an honor to teach.
 I will miss it terribly.”